This article needs additional citations for verification. Learn how and when to remove this template message)(March 2010) (

 In Central America

 In Guatemala, Honduras, and El Salvador Atol de Elote is a popular beverage.
-Pineapple atol (Atol de Piña) is also imbibed in El Salvador.
+Pineapple atol (Atol de Piña) is also drank in El Salvador.